dedis/d-voting/docs/state_of_smart_contract.md

 number of choices.
 That kind of question can be “Enter the name of 1 or 2 of your favorite candidate(s)”.

-The data structure of an election should contain the **Configuration**, which describes the different questions that the poll contains.
+The data structure of an form should contain the **Configuration**, which describes the different questions that the poll contains.
 We gather the questions (ie. the collections of Select, Rank, Text questions) under “Subjects” that define the order of the questions.
 A subject is nothing more than a container to organize the questions.
 Each subject can also contain, apart from the